Undergraduate Program Dean & Staff

 Talia Schatz, L.M.S.W.

 Talia Schatz is an experienced higher education professional with an extensive background in professional development, leadership coaching, student advising, program management, and recruitment.
-She works collaboratively with students to help them define and achieve their professional and leadership goals in strategic and thoughtful ways.
-Before Georgetown, Schatz oversaw the professional development team at Barnard College of Columbia University.
+She works collaboratively with students to help them define and achieve their professional goals.
+Before Georgetown, she oversaw the professional development team at Barnard College of Columbia University.

-At Barnard she advised students on career and pre-professional exploration and skill building, and developed and launched the alumnae and parents mentoring programs, as well as the executive leadership fellowship program.
-Prior to Barnard, Schatz was an assistant manager in the recruitment division in the Office of Career Strategy at Georgetown University Law Center.
-She earned an MSW from New York University and a B.A. from Wellesley.
-Schatz is delighted to be back at Georgetown and enjoys trying new restaurants, hiking, traveling, and volunteering at the Capitol Area Food Bank.
+She earned her MSW from New York University and a B.A. from Wellesley.
+Schatz is delighted to be back at Georgetown where she started her career and enjoys trying new restaurants, traveling, and volunteering at the Capital Area Food Bank.

 Sara Skillman, M.A.